oracle-devrel/oci-devops-examples/oci-config-examples/oci-devops-policies-groups/README.md

 <details>
 <summary>Devops Pipeline (OCI Repo + Build + Deploy) - Click to expand</summary>

--  Create  relevenat users and all the devops users to the user group (One group is minimum).
+-  Create  relevant users and all the devops users to the user group (One group is minimum).
 -  You may use `Administrator` group for devops ,however better to create a specific user group to have better control.
 - For further controls ,you may create different user groups like `devops-admins`,`devops-users`,`devops-validators` etc.
 - Documentation